Best Beaches In Bulgaria Along The Bulgarian Black Sea Coast

 Kaliakra’s 60-meter-high cliffs stand to form a rocky peninsula and offer spectacular views over the line of the Bulgarian coast.

-Bolata beach is only about 4 km from Kaliakra, and mainly local families go here.
+Bolata beach is only about 4 kilometers from Kaliakra, and mainly local families go here.
 The beach is shaped like a little bay surrounded by rock massifs with cave openings that create a perfect semi-circular shape.

 The area also includes one of the few Bulgarian marine reserves.
 Several small private boats and yachts anchor to the short pier during the summer days.